will8ug/webflux-demo/ERROR_HANDLING_GUIDE.md

 ## 🎯 Problem Solved

-You identified a critical production issue: **errors occurring but not being logged in the backend**.
+**Errors occurring but not being logged in the backend**.
 This guide provides a comprehensive solution for global error handling and logging in Spring WebFlux applications.

 ## 🏗️ Solution Architecture